gregecmaregec/gregecmaregec.github.io/_projects/applications.md

 </div>

 <b>Information retrieval and organization</b>
-Quickly accessing and structuring relevant information, specific queries to SQL databases with instructions written in natural language – e.g. relating to a financing facility’s past performance.
+Quickly accessing and structuring relevant information, specific queries to SQL databases with instructions written in natural language – e.g. relating to a financing facility’s past performance or specific KPIs.

 <b>Sentiment analysis</b>
-Helping users to determining the emotional tone of text, giving feedback and second opinions on structured replies,.
+Helping users to determining the emotional tone of text, giving feedback and second opinions on structured replies.

 <b>Presentation creation assistance</b>
 AI chatbots can be helpful in condensing content to help create presentations, potentially saving time and effort in constructing client engagement materials and other types of slide decks.